eike-fokken/grazer/README.md

 #### Linux-based OSes

-On Debian-based moderately current Linux distributions (e.g. Ubuntu 18.04 or later), the dependencies can be installed via
+On Debian-based moderately current Linux distributions (e.g. Ubuntu 20.04 or later), the dependencies can be installed via

 ```
-sudo apt-get install bash git cmake lld ninja-build ccache wget tar patch dos2unix pkg-config g++ gfortran libmetis-dev gfortran doxygen graphviz gcc liblapack-dev
+sudo apt-get install bash git cmake lld ninja-build ccache wget tar patch dos2unix pkg-config g++ libmetis-dev gfortran doxygen graphviz gcc liblapack-dev
 ```
-In case you are on an older release, you may have to replace `lld` by `ld`, `ninja-build` by `make` and possibly have a look at differently named versions of the other
+In case you are on an older release, you may have to replace `lld` by `ld`, `ninja-build` by `make` and possibly have a look at differently named versions of the other packages.
+Also it is important that you use g++-9 or clang++-9 or newer.

 ## Building